 USE ONLY UNDER CLOSE ADULT SUPERVISION.
 FOR OUTDOOR USE ONLY.
 STICK FIRMLY IN GROUND IN AN UPRIGHT POSITION.
 DO NOT HOLD IN HAND.
 LIGHT TIP AND GET AWAY.

-Warning label on the retail package just below the name of the product
+Warning label on the retail package just below the name of the product bear a warning label which reads: "May re-ignite.
+Soak with water after use."

 WARNING NOT INTENDED FOR INDOOR USE.